andrew-curthoys/curthoys-io/content/traveler/2021_09-costa_rica/01-pura_vida.md

 post_date: 2021-09-04
 category: traveler
 activity: September 2021 Costa Rica
-summary: "We gotta turn around"<p>We were a mile from the house & realized I forgot my Costa Rica travel book that I had annotated and sketched out a rough idea of what I planned to do.
-Timmy whips the car around and a block or two later I find the book in another pocket of my backpack.</p>
+summary: "We gotta turn around"<p>We were a mile from the house & realized I forgot my Spanish-English pocket dictionary.
+That might be useful with my rudimentary grasp of the Spanish language.
+Not sure if you know this but they have a different word for everything.
+Timmy whips the car around and a block or two later I find the book in a separate pocket of my backpack.

 "We gotta turn around"

-We were a mile from the house & realized I forgot my Spanis-English pocket dictionary.
+We were a mile from the house & realized I forgot my Spanish-English pocket dictionary.
 That might be useful with my rudimentary grasp of the Spanish language.
 Not sure if you know this but they have a different word for everything.